ammar1o/taylor-era-classifier-analysis/README.md

 ## How to use?

 Download the Jupyter notebook and "taytay_clean" and run the code on the IDE of your choice!
+If anything doesn't make sense in the notebook, please check the LinkedIn article -- that's where the rationale is as well.

 ## Links
 - Source files: [Jake Thompson's original taylor repo](https://github.com/wjakethompson/taylor/tree/main)